Table of Contents

 Thus, HIIT seems to be a safe intervention not only in the general population but also in those with cardiovascular disease, though it is important to note that many of the studies utilized a pre-intervention stress test with an ECG.
 Additionally, there are some less common cardiovascular conditions that would warrant additional considerations; you can look through the cited reference for additional information if curious.(Mannakkara, 2023)

 Tip: The importance of a baseline stress test and ECG should not be overlooked for individuals with cardiovascular conditions.
-As noted in Lesson 3 it is the onset of vigorous intensity physical activity that seems to provoke the greatest risk of adverse events; it is most vital to be evaluated prior to engaging vigorous activity.
+As noted in Lesson 3 it is the onset of vigorous-intensity physical activity that seems to provoke the greatest risk of adverse events; it is most vital to be evaluated prior to engaging in vigorous activity.

 For generally healthy individuals, to minimize the risk of adverse events I recommend:

-- Start with simple walking to ensure this is tolerated without triggering any aches, pains, or soreness.
+- Start with simple walking to ensure you can tolerate this without triggering any aches, pains, or soreness.
 Gradually increase the speed you are walking until you feel comfortable that you are ready to begin MICT.

-- Start MICT and progress the duration (up to at least 20 minutes) to ensure this is tolerated without triggering any aches, pains, or excessive soreness.
+- Start MICT and progress the duration (up to at least 10 minutes) to ensure you can tolerate this without triggering any aches, pains, or excessive soreness.

-- When MICT is tolerated then you can begin to incorporate longer intervals at a faster pace.
+- When you can tolerate MICT without issues then you can begin to incorporate longer intervals at a faster pace.

 - When you can tolerate these longer intervals you can decrease the interval duration and quicken the pace.

 - Continue increasing the pace gradually until you are performing HIIT.

-For people with concerning health conditions I recommend asking your healthcare provider about the safety of including high-intensity intervals.
+For people with concerning health conditions I recommend that you ask your healthcare provider about the safety of including high-intensity intervals.
 For example, you can ask if it would be worth undergoing a baseline exercises stress test and ECG.

-Oftentimes people start exercising and things go smoothly until problems arise if one begins to increase overall activity too quickly.
+Oftentimes people start exercising and things go smoothly until problems arise if they begin to increase their overall activity too quickly.
 Regarding aerobic training activity, many people cite a “10% rule” which suggests your training load should not increase more than 10% weekly to help minimize the risk of injury.